1981 Clemson Tigers football team

-The 1981 Clemson Tigers football team represented Clemson University in the Atlantic Coast Conference.
+The 1981 Clemson Tigers football team represented Clemson University in the Atlantic Coast Conference (ACC) during the 1981 NCAA Division I-A football season.
 The Tigers were led by head coach Danny Ford and played their home games in Memorial Stadium.
-Clemson finished their undefeated 1981 season with a 22–15 victory over the #4 Nebraska Cornhuskers in the 1982 Orange Bowl, and were voted #1 in the Associated Press (AP) and United Press International (UPI) polls, despite an NCAA investigation into recruiting violations of two players and threatening to refuse to play a game if the story was aired for fear of influencing poll voters.
-Clemson would be put on a two-year probation in 1982 over infractions from 1977-1982.
+Clemson finished their undefeated 1981 season with a 22–15 victory over the No. 4 Nebraska Cornhuskers in the 1982 Orange Bowl, and were voted No. 1 in the Associated Press (AP) and United Press International (UPI) polls.